kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class TwoDArray with a method show(int[][] x) that accepts a 2D array as a parameter.
+1.Create a class StringBufferExample4 and define the main() method to run the program.

-2.Inside the show() method, use nested for loops to iterate through the 2D array and print its elements in matrix form.
+2.Use a Scanner object to take input from the user: a string, followed by two integers representing start and end indices.

-3.In the main() method of the PassingTwoDArrayToMethod class, declare and initialize a 2D array x.
+3.Create a StringBuffer object initialized with the input string.

-4.Create an object of the TwoDArray class to call the show() method.
+4.Call the delete(startIndex, endIndex) method on the StringBuffer object to remove characters from startIndex to endIndex - 1.

-5.Call the show() method and pass the 2D array x to display its contents.
+5.Print the modified string using System.out.println().